***Sorry again for the mess. I need to try to fix this in stages. Thanks for bearing with me through Googles "upgrades."******

 I hate dialog tags.
 If there are only 2 people talking, there is no need to he said - she said - he huffed - she stammered at the end of every sentence. (see below link - things to trim - for more on that.)
 I've given up on a few books because this drives me batty!!!

 I am guilty of this, but try to avoid passive voice.
-"Began to" "seemed to," etc. Here's a linky for more.
+"Began to, "started to," "seemed to," etc. Here's a linky for more.